A playground for foodies, performing-arts fans and music lovers, you can find it all on H Street NE.

 You’ll find Ethiopic at the start of H Street’s west side.
 The ambiance here is cozy, and the food is perfect for sharing.
 We suggest the Awaze Tibs: cubed prime beef sautéed in berbere sauce, onions, tomatoes and peppers.
 Don’t eat meat?
 The vegetarian sampler is a must.

-Fare Well, which sits across the street from Ethipoic, is a vegan, diner-style restaurant brought to you by Chef Doron Petersan (known for her appearance on Cupcake Wars).
+Sticky Fingers Diner, which sits across the street from Ethiopic, is a vegan, diner-style restaurant brought to you by Chef Doron Petersan (known for winning Cupcake Wars).
 The eatery will offer a distinctive dining experience featuring baked goods and veggie-centric comfort food.
-The Cashew & Almond Burrata is the first item on our list to try.
+The cashew and almond Burrata is the first item on our list to try.

 Grab a seat upstairs at the small cocktail and dumpling bar, Copycat Co.
 Design elements include light fixtures inspired by birdcages and Chinese lanterns, a chalkboard listing all the drinks available and a large, scenic window looking over H Street.
 Owner Devin Gong mixes one of our favorite Moscow Mules in the city.